October 13, 2022

 The final walk into Arzúa turned out to be a quiet one.
 But perhaps that was only because I was entering from the north, far away from the parade of peregrinos who were making their way into this major trail town from the east.

-As I joined up with the Camino Frances in the center of the town though, a deep sadness washed over me.
-First, as heartbreak that the journey would be over tomorrow.
-I didn’t want to continue beyond Santiago this time around.
-And I didn’t to see the journey end so soon.
+A deep sadness washed over me when I joined up with the Camino Francés in the center of the town.
+At first, it felt like mild grief.
+I was sad that the journey would come to an end tomorrow.
+I don’t want to continue beyond Santiago this time around.
+But I also don’t want to see the journey end so soon.

 Merging with the busy Camino Frances

-At first I though it was just a group of 30 or so kids on a field trip, goofing off and rough-housing, but it was probably closer to triple that number.
+I initially thought this was just a group of 30 or so kids on a field trip, goofing off and rough-housing.
+But it was closer to triple that number.
 As I walked past the initial cluster, I realized there were hordes of rowdy pre-teens everywhere.
-They were all over the trail and I couldn’t seem to get past them.
+They were all over the trail, and I couldn’t seem to get past them.

 Soooo many kids!